ibm-cloud-docs/CDN/getting-started.md

 ## Tutorial

 [Here's a tutorial](https://console.bluemix.net/docs/tutorials/static-files-cdn.html#accelerate-delivery-of-static-files-using-a-cdn) on creating a Content Delivery Network for IBM Cloud Object Storage.

-## Already have an account?

-Existing CDN customers have access to their accounts through the new [IBM Cloud CDN portal](https://control.softlayer.com).
-If you have an existing account, you can now access your Content Delivery Network from the **Network** tab, rather than from the **Storage** tab.

 ## CDN Bandwidth Pricing (Rates shown in USD)